AdobeDocs/target-learn.en/help/mobile-v4/add-parameters.md

 ## About Order Confirmation Parameters

-Although not used in this demo project, order details will need to be tracked in a live app so Target can use order details as metrics/dimensions.
+Although not used in this demo project, order details are usually captured in a real implementation so Target can use order details as metrics/dimensions.
 To add order parameters (along with location & profile parameters), use this syntax with the Target.loadRequest() method:

 ```java
 Map<String, Object> profileParams = new HashMap<String, Object>();